Khasar0451/numerical_methods/README.md

-Project made for laboratory classes in the subject of Numerical Methods.
-Parts of the code were provided by teacher.
+Bigger projects (proj) made from scratch and smaller laboratories (lab) made during classes with parts of code provided by teacher.